rockapot/crash/Story/Hour 04.md

 “Alys, where the hell are you?”
 “Alys?”
 ----
-He found her by a contower by the maw gazing out at the stark greying world.
-He’d seen that look before, back in the Mother-city and the Scrapyards and finally the launchpad at Oth.
-A mixture of hope and contemplation of suicide.
-“They would have been happy for us,” he said.
+He found her topside by a contower overlooking the edge of the maw.
+Her gaze focused deep in the stark greying world.
+She’d pulled her goggles off and her mask hung around her throat by its straps.
+He stood with her on the mottled globe-like hull.
+Running lights burst to life around them.
+“Alys.”
+“David.”
+“What are you doing?
+It’s goddamn freezing.”
+“I saw it, David.”
+“What?”
+“Out here.
+Flying high up.
+It came at me.”
+“Bloody hell, what did you see?”
+“You know what.
+It’s here.
+It followed us here.”
+“Oh god.”
+“We thought we could escape, but we couldn’t.”
+“Oh god.”
+He lit a cigarette.
+“We have to tell someone.”
+He took a drag and passed it to her.
-She accepted the burning cigarette but it went out by the time she brought it to her lips.
+She accepted it but it went out before she brought it to her lips.
 She shook her head.
 “Such is fate,” she replied.
-“I like to think it didn’t turn out so bad.”
-“No, it didn’t.”
-She sheltered the cigarette with one hand and brought it back to life.
-He leaned on a precarious railing.
-“In fact,” she said, “it turned out as good as I could have hoped.”
-“”
-“We’ll never escape.
-All we can do is bide our time and live well.”
+“Are you sure what you saw?”
+“Yes.”
+“How do you know?”
+“I’ll never forget.”
+“Don’t do it.”
+She turned to him cigarette dead in her mouth.
+“Don’t do it,” he repeated.
+“You promised.”
-She tossed the cigarette into the void outside and retreated into the hold.
+She looked at the precipice before her, then looked at him.
+She considered the possibilities in the space of several blinks, then tossed the cigarette into the void.
+Together they retreated down the service rungs.